-Table 2 reports the in-sample OLS estimates for the Fed model with Taylor rule fundamentals with and without the lagged interest rates (smoothing vs. no smoothing).
+Table 2 displays the in-sample GMM estimates for the Fed model with Taylor rule fundamentals with and without the lagged interest rates (smoothing vs. no smoothing).
 For each model, we use four different measures of the output gap.
-We report the estimates of coefficients on inflation, output gap, and lagged interest rate.
-The adjusted R-squared and F-statistics are reported in the last two rows of the table.
+We report the estimated coefficients on the inflation, output gap, earnings-to-price ratio, term spread, and lagged interest rate.
+The p-values for the J-test for each regression are presented in the last row.

-The estimates of inflation coefficients are negative and statistically significant at the 1% significance level for all 8 specifications.
-The output gap coefficients are also negative and significantly different from zero at least at the 5% level for all models except the specifications with quadratic output gap.
+The estimates of the inflation coefficients are negative and statistically significant for all 8 specifications.
+The output gap coefficients are also negative and significantly different from zero at the 1% level.
 Thus, as the inflation and/or output gap increase, the forecasted stock returns decrease.
 Although the coefficients on the lagged federal funds rate are not significant, they are also negative as expected.
-The F-statistics show that all the specifications of the Fed model with Taylor rule fundamentals are overall significant and explain 2 to 5 percent of the in-sample variation in stock returns based on the adjusted R-squared results.
+The J-statistics show that the chosen instruments for the right-hand side variables in the Fed model with Taylor rule fundamentals satisfy the orthogonality conditions.